rerdavies/pipedal/README.md

 With a good USB audio device, PiPedal should be able to provide stable audio with 4ms (good), or 2ms (excellent) latency on a Raspberry Pi 4 when running on a Realtime kernel.
 Your actual results may vary.

+The current Linux kernel provides best latency on USB audio devices when they are configured with a sampling rate of 48kHZ, and 3 buffers.
+Cheap USB audio devices (e.g. M-Audio  M-Track Solo, available for less than $60) should be able to run without dropouts at 48kHz with 3x64 sample buffers.
+Most devices in this class use the same Burr-Brown chipset.
+Premium USB Audio devices should run stably at 48kHZ 3x32 sample buffers (about 4ms latency).
+I personally use the MOTU M2 USB audio adapter, which I highly recommmend -- stable, quiet, low-latency, great controls, and built like a tank).

-Make sure your system is fully updated, and that you are running with a kernel version of 5.10 or later, since version 5.10 of the Linux kernel provides significantly improved support for USB audio devices.
+Make sure your system is fully updated, and that you are running with a kernel version of 5.10 or later, since version 5.10 of the Linux kernel incorporates significantly improved support for class-compliant USB audio devices.
+The MOTU M2 will not run on versions of the kernel prior to 5.10.

-We currently recommend installing a realtime Raspbian kernel.
-PiPedal provides slightly better (but not dramatically better) latency when running on a Raspbian Realtime kernel.
-Stock Raspbian provides realtime scheduling, but does not currently have all of the realtime patches, so interrupt latency is slightly more variable on stock Rasbian.
+RT_PREEMPT realtime kernels are recommended but not required.
+PiPedal provides better (but not dramatically better) latency when running on a Raspbian Realtime kernel.
+Stock Raspbian provides PREEMPT real-time scheduling, but does not currently have all of the realtime patches, so interrupt latency is slightly more variable on stock Rasbian than on custom builds of Raspbian with RT_PREEMPT patches applied.
 If you want to install a realtime kernel on Raspian, please visit

     https://github.com/kdoren/linux/releases/tag/5.10.35-rt39

 As of September 2021, this site provides a working Realtime kernel for Raspbian 5.10 on Raspberry Pi 3, 3+ and 4, with support for other versions in progress.

-Ubuntu Studio comes with the Realtime kernel patches preinstalled.
+This kernel may allow you to run with 4ms latency instead of 8ms.

+The Ubuntu Studio installer will install a realtime kernel if there is one avialable.
+But -- at least for Ubuntu 21.04 -- there is no stock RT_PREEMPT kernel for ARM aarch64.

 On a Raspberry Pi 4 device, Wi-Fi, USB 2.0, USB 3.0 and SDCARD access are performed over separate buses (which is not true for previous versions of Raspberry Pi).
 It's therefore a good idea to ensure that your USB audio device is either the only device connected to the USB 2.0 ports, or the only device connected to the UBS 3.0 ports.
 There's no significant advantage to using USB 3.0 over USB 2.0 for USB audio.
+TCP/IP network traffic does not seem to adversely affect USB audio operation.
+Filesystem activity does affect USB audio operation on Rasbian, even with an RT_PREEMPT kernel; but interestingly, filesystem activity has much less effect on UBS audio on Ubuntu 21.04, even on a plain PREEMPT kernel.

-In theory, USB audio devices should be able to run even with significant filesystem or display device activity on a realtime kernel; but that does not seem to be the case currently.
-There is some reason to beleive that there are outstanding issues with the Broadcom 2711 PCI Express bus drivers on realtime kernels, but as of September 2021, this is still a research issue.
-If you are brave, there are suggestions that these issues arise when the PCI-express bus goes into power-saving mode, which can be prevented by building a realtime kernel with all power-saving options disabled.
+There is some reason to beleive that there are outstanding issues with the Broadcom 2711 PCI Express bus drivers on Rasbian realtime kernels, but as of September 2021, this is still a research issue.
+If you are brave, there is strong annecdotal evidence that these issues arise when the Pi 4 PCI-express bus goes into and out of power-saving mode, which can be prevented by building a realtime kernel with all power-saving options disabled.
 But this is currently unconfirmed speculation.
+And building realtime kernels is well outside the scope of this document. (source: a youtube video on horrendously difficult bugs encountered while supporting RT_PREEMPT, by one of the RT_PREEMPT team members).

+For the meantime, for best results, log off from your Raspberry Pi, and use the web interface only.

 ## Configuring PiPedal After Installation